swaylock/hashtag-protocol/hashtag-docs/docs/develop/demo-app.md

 In your editor, open `/src/truffleconf/HashtagProtocol.json` and `/src/truffleconf/ERC721HashtagRegistry.json`.
-In each file, scroll down to the "networks" section and edit them so they look like this:
+In each file, scroll down to the "networks" section and edit them so they look like this.
+Replace the addresses for network id 31337 with the respective HashtagProtocol and ERC721HashtagRegistry contract addresses emitted when you deployed the contracts
+above:

 ``` json
 // HashtagProtocol.json